ahcombs/bayesactR/README.md

 1. A C compiler.
 In my testing I have used GCC, but this is a pain to set up on Mac, and is not generally preferred for most applications.
-    Another option that is much simpler is to download [XCode](https://developer.apple.com/xcode/) which includes the
+    Another option that is much simpler is to download is [XCode](https://developer.apple.com/xcode/) which includes the
     complier clang.
 Fair warning that this is a relatively large program and will likely take a long time to download and install.
 If you